mgreenberry/MS2-Smart-Associates/README.md

 #### Imagery

-All images and photographs were selected by the Directors of Smart Associates from several folders of more photographs which were sourced from Alan Vile, Technical Engineer, Smart Associates.
+All images and photographs were selected by the Directors of Smart Associates from several folders of more photographs which were sourced from Alan Vile, Technical Engineer, Smart Associates. **Images will need to be amended before the website goes live as number plates can be seen in some photographs.**

 * Favicom:
   * Smart Associates: [Hero Image](assets/images/index/sa-logo.jpg) - This is taken from Letterhead logo.